 Not only is this a fascinating show full of drama, strength and a bit of romance, but it is a true story.

 Radium Girls by D. W. Gregory is set in the town of Orange, NJ, where the initial encounters with radium poison occurred.
-The first girl to die of radium necrosis was Amelia Maggia, but the company blamed her death on syphilis (a topic that none would discuss back then, especially in a woman).
+The first girl to die of radium necrosis was Amelia Maggia, but the company blamed her death on syphilis (a topic that none would discuss back then, especially as a woman).
 When more girls started to exhibit symptoms similar to Maggia’s and these girls started dying, they exhumed Maggia’s body for a second autopsy.
 When the body was exhumed, her bones were glowing.
 Doctors and scientists concluded that there was 500 times the safe amount of radium in her than a body can withstand.

 The case rose to fame when Grace Fryer (the protagonist of the play and a real person) started to sue the company for her troubles.
 With the help of New Jersey Consumers’ League Chairman Katherine Wiley and Attorney Raymond Berry, the president of the U.S. Radium Corporation, Arthur Roeder and the rest of the corporation were brought to a long, tedious trial.
 According to the National Museum of Nuclear Science and History, “[The girls] would eventually settle for $10,000 each and a $600 annual payment, although none of them would survive more than two years after the settlement.”
 The suit led to the beginnings of what would become the U.S. Occupational Safety and Health Administration (OSHA).